-Importing Best Practices
+Importing from China – Best Practices

 RULE #1 Don’t look for the lowest possible price